What is World Refugee Day?

 What happens on World Refugee Day?

 Each year, World Refugee Day is celebrated with various events in many countries around the globe in support of refugees.
 Immigrants, government officials, host groups, businesses, actors, school children, and members of the general public, among others, participate in these events each year.

 Here are a few events happening in Canada and around the world:

-- The UN Refugee Agency organizes a youth art contest, whose theme for this year is “Together Through Sport”, encouraging young people to use their creativity to help refugees.
-They also published a toolkit for people who want to get involved for World Refugee Day.
+- The UN Refugee Agency organizes a youth art contest, whose theme for this year is "Hope away from home", encouraging young people to use their creativity to help refugees.

-- Many other events will happen online this year and can be found by using the hashtag #WorldRefugeeDay on social media.
+- Many other events will happen this year and can be found by using the hashtag #WorldRefugeeDay, #WithRefugees, and #RefugeeDay on social media.